imgntn/j360/README.md

 ```bash
 node tools/create-video.js video.mp4 capture-*.tar
 ```

+The script now reports progress as it extracts each archive and runs `ffmpeg` so you know how many frames are being processed.

 In tests of a 30 second capture, I've seen a 1.66GB folder of 4K 360 images compress into a single 3.12mb  4K 360 video.
 A lot depends on how much movement there is in the scene, but the reductions are dramatic.